wdehoog/hutspot-ubports/docs/operating/page-usage.md

  * Click on Playlist item to select it

 ### Recommended Page
- * Page header buttons:
+ * Page header buttons allow to:
    * Refresh
+   * Select Genre
    * Put current recommendations in playlist
-   * Select Genre
+   * Save current Seeds and Attributes to a file
+   * Load Seeds and Attributes from a file
+   * Remove the Seeds and set the Attributes back to their default values
  * Click on Clear icon to clear the slot
  * Checkbox to indicate to use Atrributes or not
  * Click on chevron to show/hide Attribute sliders